How to Start a Stock Brokerage Firm

 In smaller companies, clearing agents and back office systems are responsible for compliance reports.
 Larger companies, however, will handle this task themselves.

-DXtrade can send account statements as a monthly report.
+DXtrade XT can send account statements as a monthly report.
 Brokerage account statements generally include a summary of the broker or dealer’s holdings (which is the recent market value of one’s holdings), account numbers, and contact information for financial professionals and clearing firms.

 Connectivity

-Here are a few third party integrations that should be taken into consideration:
+Here are a few third-party integrations that should be taken into consideration:

-• Client portal
+- Client portal

-• Executing Destinations
+- Executing Destinations

-• Clearing Agents and Back Office
+- Clearing Agents and Back Office

-• Market data
+- Market data

-• Financial news
+- Financial news

-Most OMS’s leverage FIX protocol and APIs to support connectivity, from inbound order flow and client onboarding to outbound order routing, compliance reporting, and clearing.
+Most OMSs leverage FIX protocol and APIs to support connectivity, from inbound order flow and client onboarding to outbound order routing, compliance reporting, and clearing.

-The Wrap-Up
+The wrap-up

 Building a brokerage is not a quick and easy task.
 You could, however, license a platform that is already available.
 This saves time and allows you to focus on marketing and launching your stock brokerage business.
 However, for a truly unique result — if time and money allow it — it may be best to request a custom solution from companies that specialize in this domain.

 Whatever you choose, we at Devexperts are at your service.
 We can create a tailored solution for you, or you can license one of our out-of-the-box platforms.
-In case you prefer to build a solution, you can always request a consultation, and we will be happy to guide you on your journey.